 There are many other versions of these programs, including plug-ins you can use.
 But in each case their goal is the same, to take your original code, remove any non-essential characters, so it runs at optimum speed.

 The more quickly your code loads your site into a user’s browser, the happier they will be.
 Your site will run more quickly and is less likely to get hung up.
 This means that people can browse through your products and services seamlessly, making them more likely to return and hopefully order and then re-order.
-As the web matures load times of websites become a bigger and bigger ranking factor, so much to the Google has introduced even newer technology called AMP to address load factors beyond Minify.
-All though implementation of AMP technology maybe overkill in the market your website serves a solid Minify strategy that can help your first page site listing on search move up even one or two spots, is well worth the investment!
+As the web matures load times of websites become a bigger and bigger ranking factor, so much to Google has introduced even newer technology called AMP to address load factors beyond Minify.
+Though implementation of AMP technology may be overkill in the market your website serves a solid Minify strategy that can help your first-page site listing on search move up even one or two spots, is well worth the investment!